pchiorean/Indentz/docs/README.md

 * **TextAutosizeR**: Auto-Sizing: top-right; Vertical Justification: top; Paragraph: align right.

 _Auto-Sizing Type_ will be set to _Height and Width_ if the text has only one line.
-If it has multiple lines, the first run will set to _Height Only_, the second run _Height and Width_ (in which case care must be taken that in advance the text is broken manually).
+If it has multiple lines, the first run will set to _Height Only_, the second run _Height and Width_ (in which case care must be taken that the text is broken manually).

 <!-- ![Înainte](img/textautosize.gif) -->
 <!--